stash/game-spot-pricing/readme.md

 A few notes on the services we're using...

 * **EFS** - Elastic File System is used to store config, save games, mods etc. None of this is stored on the server itself, as it may terminate at any time.
 * **Auto Scaling** - An Auto Scaling Group is used to maintain a single instance via spot pricing.
+It can also implement a time of day schedule.
 * **VPC** - The template deploys a very basic VPC, self-contained and purely for use by the server.
 This doesn't cost you a cent.
 * **Route53** - For rigging up a nice hostname for your server!

 ## Getting Started

 1. Log into AWS, pick a region close to your players.
-2. (optional) Set up a Route53 zone if you want
-3. Download the `cf.yml` from this repository (later: might host this on S3)
+1. Download the `cf.yml` from this repository.
-4. Make a new CloudFormation project and upload this `cf.yml`
+1. Make a new CloudFormation project and upload this `cf.yml`
-5. Configure some reasonable values. `t3.xlarge` or the latest variant with 16GiB RAM is ideal.
-The instance must be x86-64 architecture, not ARM64/Graviton.
+1. Configure some reasonable values.
+    1. Stick with `t3.xlarge` or the latest variant with 16GiB RAM.
+    1. Figure out your own IP address.
+Enter this where prompted.
+    1. **Don't Skip the above step**
+    1. Read the other descriptions carefully
+1. Leave *Server State* as `Stopped` and Apply the changes.
+Wait until CF reports `CREATE_COMPLETE`.
-6. Set *Server State* to `Running` and wait!
+1. Now change *Server State* to `Running` and wait _again_.
+1. Log in via Satisfactory and claim the server (see below for how to get the IP address from the EC2 dashboard)
+    1. If you didn't set an administrative IP address, you won't be able to connect while in `Unclaimed` mode.
+    1. You will get a "self signed certificate" warning the first time; just make a note of what this is for next time.
+    1. **SET A GOOD ADMIN PASSWORD**
+    1. Optionally, set a player password too!
+1. Upload a game, change some settings, then log out.
+1. In CF, change server to `Claimed` and apply the change.
+1. Wait until CF completes again.

 ## Next Steps

+Remember: **Claim the server and set a password _before_ you change the Claimed parameter in CloudFormation!!**

-All things going well, your Satisfactory server should be running in five minutes or so.
+All things going well, your Satisfactory server should be running in five to fifteen minutes or so.
 Wait until CloudFormation reports the stack status as `CREATE_COMPLETE`.
 Go to the [EC2 dashboard in the AWS console](https://console.aws.amazon.com/ec2/v2/home?#Instances:sort=instanceId) and you should see a Satisfactory server running.
 Take note of the public IP address.
 You should be able to fire up Satisfactory, and join via this IP address.
-No need to provide a port number, we're using Satisfactory's default. *Bonus points* - Public IP addresses are ugly.
-Refer to Custom Domain Name within Optional Features for a better solution.
+No need to provide a port number, we're using Satisfactory's default.

+Note that until you set the server to Claimed in CF, only your own IP address can access the server.

-At this point you should *really* configure remote access as per the below section, so that you can access the server and modify files locally if you need.
+At this point you should *really* configure remote access as per the below section, so that you can access the server and modify files if you need.

 ## Optional Features

 ### Remote Access

 If you know what you're doing, you might want to **SSH** onto the EC2 Linux instance to see what's going on / debug / make improvements.
-You might also want to do this to upload your existing save.
 For security, SSH should be locked down to a known IP address (i.e. you), preventing malicious users from trying to break in (or worse - succeeeding).
-You'll need to create a Key Pair in AWS, find your public IP address, and then provide both of the parameters in the Remote Access (SSH) Configuration (Optional) section.
+You'll need to create a Key Pair in AWS, find your public IP address, and then provide both of the parameters in the Access Control section.

 Note that this assumes some familiarity with SSH.
 The Linux instance will have a user `ec2-user` which you may connect to via SSH.
 If you want to upload saves, it's easiest to upload them to `/home/ec2-user` via SCP as the `ec2-user` user (this is `ec2-user`'s home directory), and then `sudo mv` these files to the right location in the Satisfactory installation via SSH.